Back at College and Broke Already

-Develop a sensible spending plan that will be easy to stick to.
-Budget for entertainment so you won’t feel deprived; if you begin to feel negative about a spending plan, it won’t be successful, so keep it real.
+Develop a sensible spending plan that you can live with.
+Include money for entertainment so you won’t feel deprived; if you begin to feel negative about a spending plan, it won’t be successful, so keep it real.

-Your new budget may take some tweaking, and it may take awhile to get used to a new habit of spending according to a plan, so it’s a good idea to write your plan down and keep it where you can refer to it regularly.
+Your new budget may take some tweaking, and it may take awhile to get used to spending according to a plan, so it’s a good idea to refer to it regularly.
 Before you spend impulsively, ask yourself…

-- "Does this purchase fit my spending plan this week?
-Can I set aside some money this week so I can afford it later?”
+- Will this purchase fit my spending plan this week?

 For more information: contact Kathy Crowder, HESC’s Sr. Vice President for Communications at 518-402-1448; email@example.com